XHiddenProjects/AsonetCMS/CONTRIBUTING.md

 > ### Legal Notice <!-- omit in toc -->
 > When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.

+Furthermore, your submitted plugins or themes should meet our standards and security should always be a top priority.
+Plugin and theme developers should use Bootstrap 5 and the code should be clear and well commented.
+If necessary, a documentation in English should also be available.
+You agree to provide support for your submitted projects, especially if they involve premium plugins or themes.

+Basically, it should be said that we support two types of contributions - voluntary free plugins/themes and premium versions.
+Free plugins and themes will find a place in our GitHub repository and are freely accessible at any time.
+We will create a marketplace for premium submissions and all premium submissions will be checked by us for quality and will only be approved if they meet our minimum standards and requirements.
+We will provide more detailed information about Premium Contributions in our documentation.

 ### Reporting Bugs

 <!-- omit in toc -->